 So here are my reasons for not allowing people to be verbally abusive or insulting toward other group members in my Stoicism forum:

 - Not everyone in the group is a Stoic.
-As I write there are over 40,000 people in my group.
+As I write there are over 55,000 people in my group.
 They’re all ages (from 13 up), different genders, nationalities, and from different cultures and religions.
 And they’re not all Stoics.
 Some are Epicureans, or Buddhists, or existentialists or Nietzscheans or whatever.
 Some of them are just people vaguely interested in Stoicism who want to learn a bit more.
 So the premise of the argument above that everyone in the group is Stoic is obviously false.
+Moreover, there are approx. 1,000 children (ages 13 – 18) in my group.
+Some are schoochildren whose teachers have introduced them to Stoic Week, for instance.
+Abusive language obviously isn’t appropriate for a mixed audience of that kind.

 - No Stoics are perfect Sages.
 The Stoics said that the Sage is as rare as the Ethiopian Phoenix, which according to legend was born every 500 years.
 So there probably aren’t any in our group.
 The Stoics admitted they were all imperfect and fallible, even the founders of the school.
 So all Stoics sometimes falter and get upset about things because they’re human beings and not perfect Sages.
 That doesn’t stop them aspiring to inch closer to that ideal, though.